floatingstarZ/DAFNet/README.md

 </div>

+## DAFNet: Introduction
+The repository is a code implementation of DAFNet.
+Since the dataset is private, we only provide the code.
-## This is the implementation of DAFNet Our code is still tuning, the fusion modules could be found in mmdet/models/necks/DuFF_AFF.py
+The configurations of all fusion methods can be found in ./DAFNet_configs

+where:
+./DAFNet_configs/DAFNet_faster_rcnn_AFF.py if our DAFNet

+## DAFNet: Installation

+You can configure the environment by following steps:

+conda create -n DAFNet python=3.9 -y conda activate DAFNet pip install torch==1.10.1+cu102 pip install torchvision==0.11.2 pip install -r requirements/build.txt pip install mmcv-full pip install tifffile python setup.py develop

-## Introduction
+## DAFNet: Usage
+Please follow the guidence of mmdetection

 English | [简体中文](README_zh-CN.md)